zemm-io/zemm/README.md

 # zemm

-Zemm - the dependency Management Tool for docker
+Zemm - the Dependency Management Tool for docker

-## The Problem
+## The problem's it solves

 ### Unable to run additional plugins during runtime